 - Class variety (Ukrainian, R.A.D.
 Ballet, Contemporary Dance, Tricks & Ukrainian Technique, Shumka Repertoire).

 - Many performing opportunities, including two performances per season at the Northern Alberta Jubilee Auditorium.

 - Breathtaking dance choreographies.

-At the end of a dance season, each dancer will receive a class placement guide sheet (shown right) that parents will use to register for classes in the upcoming dance season.
+At the end of a dance season, each dancer receives a class placement guide sheet (shown on the right) that parents will use to register for classes in the upcoming dance season.
 The information on the guide sheet includes:

-- All possible classes the named dancer can enroll in, including the results of the Intensive Division audition.
+♦ All possible classes the named dancer can enroll in, including the results of the Intensive Division audition.